Lewis Farms Recreation Centre shelved amid budget crunch | CBC News

 - West-end residents asked for design feedback as Lewis Farms goes unfunded

-She said the community got their hopes up earlier this spring when city council approved funding to move forward with the design portion.
+The community got its hopes up earlier this spring when city council approved funding to move forward with the design portion, she said.

 "This has definitely hit us hard," Goldsack said Thursday evening.
 "It was definitely disappointing news today."